 Underwater snoots have been around for a long while but have become incredibly popular in recent years.
 They are used mostly for small macro and supermacro subjects.

-Since only that very small area is illuminated by light, a finely-controlled black background effect can be created no matter where the subject is camouflaged or on a distracting background.
+Since only that very small area is illuminated by light, a finely-controlled black background effect can be created even if the subject is camouflaged or on a distracting background.

 The snoot is attached to cover the front of the strobe or light, reducing the wide beam into a pinpoint of light.
 Most snoots can be added and removed underwater.